-Best Fly Reels
+Best Fly Reels For A Novice

 Fly Reel Types

-also is very easy to maintain.
+are also very easy to maintain.

-more moving parts.
+moving parts.
+This

 faster retrieval rate allows you to retrieve the line faster if a large

 fish decides to swim toward you.
+It

 next type of construction is cast aluminum.
 They are more reliable and

 best fly reels are machined out of a block of aluminum.
 They have tight

 tolerances between the spool and body.
 Most of these fly reels offer an

 anodized finish to protect against corrosion.
-Click here to see how fly reels are made
+See how these fly reels

 Fly Reel Drag Systems